sharpcdf/jitter/README.md

 ## Notes
 - At the moment, Jitter is being developed and you need at least version 0.3.0 to use the install script.
 Previous releases relied on an installer called Mug.
 - You may encounter bugs as this project is still in development, please create an issue if you encounter anything wrong with jitter :)
+- With the release of Jitter 0.3.0, many things broke and are being worked on.
+If you find a bug with a command or flag, please tell us so we can fix it

 ## Building
 Clone the repository and run `nimble build`.